 "A little mental decline is inevitable with aging, but there are lots of things you can do about it."

 Have you ever stood in a room desperately trying to remember why you entered it?
 Forgotten an important word you needed in a discussion?
 Forgotten the name of the person you were speaking to?
 Memory lapses and forgetfulness happen to all of us, but it's important to understand whether it's a normal, inevitable part of aging, or if there’s something else going on.
-In today's Inside Health with Dr. Keller Wortham, MD, we're going to talk about mental decline, whether we have to just accept it, or whether there's something we can do about it — and what that might be.
+In today's post with Dr. Keller Wortham, MD, we're going to talk about mental decline, whether we have to just accept it, or whether there's something we can do about it — and what that something might be.

-Sometimes there are more rapidly degenerative neurological processes that are more debilitating than just standard aging — diseases like Alzheimer’s and Parkinson’s, which can affect your memory as well.
+Sometimes there are rapidly degenerative neurological processes that are more debilitating than just standard aging — diseases like Alzheimer’s and Parkinson’s, which can affect your memory as well.
 These issues are not well understood, and need to be properly diagnosed and treated by a physician.

 But for most of us, there is a more common process that causes the slowing down of our mental processes.
 It’s so common, they even have a name for it:Age Associated Memory Impairment.